aimms/documentation/webui/status-bar.rst

 5. You may now define, for each page, the data to be displayed.
 You’ll have to explicitly define every page you want each message to appear.
-   All the pages that weren’t explicitly defined in the string parameter will not display any message on the Status Bar.
+   All the pages that were not explicitly defined in the string parameter will not display any message on the Status Bar.

 Some best practices on using icons/colors
 -----------------------------------------